 In 2020, we understandably retreated to the safety and sanctuary of our homes.
 We explored new ways of learning and working from home, tackled long-overdue household projects, and enjoyed the beauty of our own backyards.

 But because we’re spending more time than ever at home, it makes sense to consider the products and chemicals we bring into it.
-Could potentially dangerous toxins be lurking in cabinets and under sinks?
+Could potentially dangerous chemicals be lurking in cabinets and under sinks?

 Hazardous Chemicals Hiding in Your Home